garlicdevs/Arcade-Learning-Environment/README.md

 The Arcade Learning Environment (ALE) is a simple object-oriented framework that allows researchers and hobbyists to develop AI agents for Atari 2600 games.
 It is built on top of the Atari 2600 emulator [Stella](https://stella-emu.github.io/) and separates the details of emulation from agent design.
 This [video](https://www.youtube.com/watch?v=nzUiEkasXZI) depicts over 50 games currently supported in the ALE.

 This patch is just an unofficial hard fork.
-The original code can be found here(https://github.com/mgbellemare/Arcade-Learning-Environment).
+The original code can be found [here](https://github.com/mgbellemare/Arcade-Learning-Environment).

 ## What is this patch for?
 - I had a hard time installing ALE on Windows 10 and Mac OS.
-Moreover, the Visual Studio port(https://github.com/Islandman93/Arcade-Learning-Environment) of IslandMan93 uses outdated code ALE 0.0.1.
+Moreover, the [Visual Studio port](https://github.com/Islandman93/Arcade-Learning-Environment) of IslandMan93 uses outdated code ALE 0.0.1.
 Therefore, I created this multi-platform patch.
 - This patch supports latest Mac OS Sierra and Windows 10 (with ALE 0.6.0).
 - More thread-safe (delete all static fields).
 - User can set configuration file for each environment using function ale.setString(b'config', b'path_to_config_file').